eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 ## Junctions

-In OpenStreetMap roads forming a single street and separated by, for example, a lawn or tram line, are represented by two edges that are parallel to each other.
+In OpenStreetMap, roads forming a single street and separated by, for example, a lawn or tram line, are represented by two edges that are parallel to each other.
 When crossing with another street, they form two junctions instead of one.
 To merge such junctions into a single